gbrida/hw13/README.md

 https://github.com/gbrida/hw13.git

-this is an app that
+this is an app that logs burgers with sql